wballard/react/README.md

 # React #
-React is a jQuery plugin, and stand along JavaScript library that allows you to use aspect oriented programming techniques to *react* to changes of JavaScript objects.
-This lets you do event driven programming on pure objects, similar to the DOM, creating reactive data.
+React is a jQuery plugin that allows you to use aspect oriented programming techniques to **react** to data changes of JavaScript objects.
+This lets you do event driven programming on pure objects, similar to the DOM, creating **reactive data**.

 React works without base classes or changes to the JavaScript object model, in the simplest case you simply hook up to any object variable,